pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 ---
-title: Sink to Apache Kafka
+title: Sink to Apache Kafka (Beta)
 Summary: Learn how to create a changefeed to stream data from TiDB Cloud to Apache Kafka.
 ---

-# Sink to Apache Kafka
+# Sink to Apache Kafka (Beta)

 This document describes how to create a changefeed to stream data from TiDB Cloud to Apache Kafka.

 > **Note:**
 >
-> Currently, Kafka sink is in **beta**.
-To use the Changefeed feature, make sure that your TiDB cluster version is v6.4.0 or later and the TiKV node size is at least 8 vCPU and 16 GiB.
+> - Currently, Kafka sink is in **beta**.
+To use the changefeed feature, make sure that your TiDB Dedicated cluster version is v6.4.0 or later.
->
-> For [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta), the changefeed feature is unavailable.
+> - For [TiDB Serverless clusters](/tidb-cloud/select-cluster-tier.md#tidb-serverless), the changefeed feature is unavailable.

+## Restrictions

+- For each TiDB Cloud cluster, you can create up to 5 changefeeds.
+- Currently, TiDB Cloud does not support uploading self-signed TLS certificates to connect to Kafka brokers.
+- Because TiDB Cloud uses TiCDC to establish changefeeds, it has the same [restrictions as TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview#unsupported-scenarios).
+- If the table to be replicated does not have a primary key or a non-null unique index, the absence of a unique constraint during replication could result in duplicated data being inserted downstream in some retry scenarios.

 ## Prerequisites

+Before creating a changefeed to stream data to Apache Kafka, you need to complete the following prerequisites:

+- Set up your network connection
+- Add permissions for Kafka ACL authorization

 ### Network